 Interest rates can react to certain economic reports and some of these reports carry greater weight compared to others.
 Inflation is one of those.
 When the economy appears to overheat, prices for various goods and services can rise due to increased demand.
 Unemployment rates and job growth are also very important.
 Other reports such as Home Ownership Rates or Construction Spending will have a lesser effect and typically not very much at all.

 Economic reports are released on a scheduled, regular basis.
 Unemployment and jobs numbers are released on the first business Friday of each month and this is a very good example for those who are trying to time markets.
 Let’s say someone is thinking about refinancing and already has an application submitted and documented.
 The only missing ingredient is the rate.
 So, the individual sees that the Unemployment Report is coming up in two weeks.
 Thinking the economy is experiencing a slowdown in certain sectors, the decision is to wait for the jobs numbers to be released.
-If the assumption is correct, rates might drop another 0.125% that day.
+If the assumption is correct, interest rates might drop another 0.125% that day.

-Time goes by and the jobs numbers are finally released.
-But the numbers are not what was expected.
+Time goes by and the numbers are finally released.
+But the employment numbers are not what was expected.
 Instead of slower growth and fewer jobs created, the opposite occurred.
 Unemployment fell, more jobs were created than the “analysts” were expecting, and wage growth was strong as well.
 The result?
 Investors pulled money out of mortgage bonds and back into the stock market.
 Due to the selloff in the bond market, prices for bonds move lower and yields for bonds had to rise in order to attract buyers.
 And as the markets work, it takes quite a bit to move rates lower but sometimes just a hint of inflation and the onset of a booming economy and rates zoom.
-In this example, rates didn’t fall by 0.125%.
-Instead they rose by 0.375%, or a spread of 0.50% from the expectation and the end result.
+In this example, interest rates didn’t fall by 0.125%.
+Instead, interest rates rose by 0.375%, or a spread of 0.50% from the expectation and the end result.